gromdimon/MLPlayground/README.md

 - [General Machine Learning Techniques practice](https://github.com/gromdimon/Training--Projects)

-## Technologies Used
+## Tech

-- **Python**: The primary programming language used for implementing algorithms.
-- **Libraries/Frameworks**: PyTorch, Scikit-learn, Matplotlib.
+Note, that this repo has shared python environment, which is defined in `Pipfile`.
+The reason is simple - all projects are simple enough to have only standard dependencies with no conflicts.

+> [!NOTE]
+> Some algorithms are implemented in different languages, e.g. C++.
+> The notes how to run them are in the corresponding folders.

 ## Getting Started

-These instructions will help you set up the project on your local machine for development and testing purposes.
+These instructions will help you set up the python env for the repo, if you want to run the code locally.
+I'll use `pyenv` and `pipenv` for this, but you can use any other tools you like.

 ### Prerequisites